Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 you can synchronize SharePoint documents without using user credentials.

-If you encounter issues with the setup, check the API permissions in Azure AD, admin consent,
+If you encounter issues with the configuration, check the Azure AD API permissions, administrator consent,

-and the format of the secret in Secrets Manager.
+and the format of the secrets in Secrets Manager.

 Share this article